maci0/gke-inference-from-scratch/part1.md

    - Abstracts away the underlying communication mechanism.

 4. **NCCL RDMA Plugin** (what we're installing now)
-   - **The missing link** that connects NCCL to Google Cloud's RoCE network
+   - Connects NCCL to Google Cloud's RoCE network
-   - A specialized NCCL network plugin optimized for Google's Titanium ML network adapters
    - Enables NCCL to bypass the kernel networking stack and use direct RDMA operations over RoCE